ptrscll/ptrscll/README.md

  - SudokuSolver - A program that solves a user-inputted sudoku puzzle using chronological backtracking search with forward checking.
 This program was written in Python for my Artificial Intelligence class.
  - Gerp - A C++ program that enables users to search for words in a directory of files using a modified version of the Unix grep command.
 Users can add specifications such as whether they want their search to be case-sensitive or case-insensitive.
 I wrote this program with Jane Brockett for my data structures class.

-Other projects I have worked on in my classes include machine learning models to classify images of clothing and to classify the sentiment of product, movie, and restauraunt reviews, an emulator for a simple virtual machine, and a from-scratch implementation of a neural network.
+Other projects I have worked on in my classes include a mathematical model to simulate a hurricane evacuation of southern New England, machine learning models to classify images of clothing and to classify the sentiment of product, movie, and restauraunt reviews, and a from-scratch implementation of a neural network.

 (Projects I worked on for my classes are stored in private repositories for copyright reasons.)